Zoe-R27/Patterns/README.md

 - Code can be found in the `app/src/main/kotlin package`.
     - The bulk of the logic is found in `app/src/main/kotlin/patterns/service`.
 - Tests are found in `app/src/test/kotlin package`.
+- Detailed explanations of the patterns can be found in `PatternExplanation`.

-Various comment blocks around the project file helps explain what the program does and how some of the patterns are set up.
+Various comment blocks around the project file also helps explain what the program does and how some of the patterns are set up.